Dear reader of ADxS.org, please excuse the disruption.

 • The regions marked with * showed a correlation with attention problems

 • Certain gene polymorphisms of the DAT gene appear to contribute to ADHD.
 Frequently mentioned are 9R and 10R.
-One study found higher working memory activity with 9R and 10R in different brain regions in ADHD.50
+One study found higher working memory activity at 9R and 10R in different brain regions in ADHD.51

-• The methylation of the dopamine transporter gene in the blood could also be an indicator of DAT density in the striatum and one day serve as a tool for diagnosing ADHD.51
+• Methylation of the dopamine transporter gene in the blood could also be an indicator of DAT density in the striatum and one day serve as a tool for ADHD diagnosis.52

-• Oxygen deficiency at birth increases the risk of ADHD.52 Hypoxy-ischemic conditions around birth (e.g. asphyxia) cause an inadequate supply of oxygen to the brain.
-This can lead to cognitive impairments, the occurrence of which is influenced by dopamine transporter gene polymorphisms after oxygen deprivation.53
+• Oxygen deficiency at birth increases the risk of ADHD.53 Hypoxy-ischemic conditions around birth (e.g. asphyxia) cause an inadequate supply of oxygen to the brain.
+This can lead to cognitive impairments, the occurrence of which is influenced by dopamine transporter gene polymorphisms after oxygen deprivation.54

 Most studies do not differentiate between ADHD subtypes.
 The evidence we have gathered on the different (phasic) cortisol stress responses of the subtypes would justify investigating this question taking the subtype into account.